Risk Management

 Overview

 The COSO Internal Control–Integrated Framework (ICFR) is a widely adopted control framework that helps organizations design, implement, and maintain effective internal controls for financial reporting and operational risk management.
+It provides a structured approach to achieving objectives related to reliability of financial information, compliance with laws and regulations, and safeguarding of assets.

 Why it Matters